 Shoes vs. Sandals

 While even the most rugged sandal will not be appropriate for some terrain, there are instances where it's a great alternative.
 A model with supportive, adjustable straps and sticky treads can be a solid companion for shorter trips, hotter weather, or wetter circumstances.
-Some folks build their foot and skin strength enough to hike long distances in a sandal.
+Some folks build enough foot and skin strength to hike long distances in a sandal.
 There are lightweight, minimal options that are ideal for bringing along as a backup on longer trips.

 Best Uses for Hiking Shoes